-- Integrated locality teams focusing on relationships with primary care to support people who have relatively stable needs to manage and reduce the risk of acute worsening of their condition.
+• Integrated locality teams focusing on relationships with primary care to support people who have relatively stable needs to manage and reduce the risk of acute worsening of their condition.
 This incorporates multidisciplinary team meetings with the community services, primary care, social care and mental health to identify patients who need proactive support to maintain their health and wellbeing.
-Access to adult community services will be through a single point of access located within the integrated locality teams that will respond in a timely manner to patient needs and develop a consistent care plan agreed with the patient and named contact for the person being referred, keeping patients central to decisions about their care. - Acute and reactive care teams work across localities and hubs to manage patients who have acutely worsening conditions and are at risk of a hospital admission/attendance.
+Access to adult community services will be through a single point of access located within the integrated locality teams that will respond in a timely manner to patient needs and develop a consistent care plan agreed with the patient and named contact for the person being referred, keeping patients central to decisions about their care.

+- Acute and reactive care teams work across localities and hubs to manage patients who have acutely worsening conditions and are at risk of a hospital admission/attendance.
 These teams will provide a timely response to prevent admission, including rapid response.
 The teams will have links to secondary care and community beds to help patients remain in a community setting and enable prompter discharge from hospital.
 An integrated care bureau and a falls service sit within this specification to enable the home first principle of working. - Specialist advice and support has clinical staff knowledgeable about specific conditions such as diabetes and heart failure.
 There is an expectation that community services will strengthen links between secondary care specialist knowledge and primary care support and ensure patients, carers and professionals within the community are empowered and educated to better understand and manage the specialist clinical condition.
-This should support the adult community services staff to increase their generalist skills so patients with multiple health care needs do not have to see too many people, enabling continuity and more holistic care.

-• Locality hubs are a range of service models that are provided through physical building(s) and/or virtual connections of professionals within a locality that give people and professionals across a larger area access to multiple services with a focus on proactive care.
+This should support the adult community services staff to increase their generalist skills so patients with multiple health care needs do not have to see too many people, enabling continuity and more holistic care. - Locality hubs are a range of service models that are provided through physical building(s) and/or virtual connections of professionals within a locality that give people and professionals across a larger area access to multiple services with a focus on proactive care.
 We expect the community service will work with other partners across health and social care and the third sector to have services available to our population in a setting that brings organisations together in the same place to meet population need and focus on proactive care and a holistic approach to improve health and wellbeing.

-5. Procurement process
+5 Procurement approach

-The CCG has ensured that the process used to award the contract for Adult Community Health services is fair, transparent and proportionate.
-The Public Contracts Regulations 2015 require that a competitive procurement process is followed for contracts of this scale.
-The CCG used of a bespoke process akin to a competitive procedure with negotiation.
+The CCG needs to ensure that the process used to award the contract for adult community health services is fair, transparent and proportionate.
+The Public Contracts Regulations 2015 require that a competitive procurement process is followed for contracts of this scale unless there is good evidence against this.
+The CCG has significant flexibility to procure healthcare services under 'light touch' public procurement rules, as long as a fair and transparent process is followed.
+The CCG has decided to use of a bespoke process akin to a competitive procedure with negotiation.

-The procurement launched in early 2019 with two rounds of negotiation meetings and proposals to secure the most advantageous bid.
-The broad milestones were:
+At this stage it is planned that the procurement will launch in early 2019 and have two rounds of negotiation meetings and proposals to secure the most advantageous bid.
+The broad milestones are:

-- January-March 2019: Release of the Request for Proposals and Round 1 negotiation meetings and proposals submitted - April-June 2019: Release of updated Request for Proposals and Round 2 negotiation meetings and proposals submitted by shortlisted bidders - July-September 2019: Due diligence, Governing Body review and NHS England assurance prior to contract award
+- January-March 2019: Release for Request for Proposals and Round 1 negotiation meetings and proposals submitted - April-June 2019: Release of updated Request for Proposals if desired and Round 2 negotiation meetings and proposals submitted by shortlisted bidders - July-September 2019: Due diligence, Governing Body review and NHS England assurance prior to contract award